-- 8.114 Archives New Zealand receives an official set of Cabinet records from the Cabinet Office.
-The convention of access to documents of a former administration gives former Ministers ongoing access to all Cabinet material to which they had access while in office (see paragraphs 8.1368.137 8.1388.139). - 8.115 The Cabinet Office facilitates the transfer of an official set of Cabinet records to Archives
+- 8.114 The convention of access to documents of a former administration gives former Ministers ongoing access to all Cabinet material to which they had access while in office (see paragraphs 8.136 8.138). - 8.115 The Cabinet Office facilitates the transfer of an official set of Cabinet records to Archives New Zealand.

-New Zealand.
 On leaving office, Ministers should check the requirements of the current disposal schedule with Ministerial Services, including whether it requests the deposit of Cabinet records with extensive annotations that may be of historical significance. - 8.116 Other personal copies of Cabinet papers should be destroyed, in accordance with the disposal schedule, through a secure document destruction process.